premnirmal/StockTicker/README.md

 [Google play link](https://play.google.com/store/apps/details?id=com.github.premnirmal.tickerwidget)
 - A homescreen widget that shows your stock portolio in a resizable grid.
 - Based off the [ministocks widget](https://github.com/niteshpatel/ministocks) but allowing unlimited tickers in a grid so you don't have to worry about sizing.
-- Stocks are sorted by change in percent (descending).
+- Stocks can be sorted by dragging and dropping the list.
 - Only performs automatic fetching of stocks during trading hours and weekdays.

 ## Importing and exporting